gofr-dev/gofr/CONTRIBUTING.md

 ## Contribution Guidelines
-* Minor changes can be done directly by editing code on github.
-Github automatically creates a temporary branch and files a PR.
+* Minor changes can be done directly by editing code on GitHub.
+GitHub automatically creates a temporary branch and files a PR.
 This is only suitable for really small changes like: spelling fixes, variable name changes or error string change etc. For larger commits, following steps are recommended.
-* (Optional) If you want to discuss your implementation with the users of Gofr, use the github discussions of this repo.
+* (Optional) If you want to discuss your implementation with the users of GoFr, use the GitHub discussions of this repo.
 * Configure your editor to use goimport and golangci-lint on file changes.
 Any code which is not formatted using these tools, will fail on the pipeline.
 * All code contributions should have associated tests and all new line additions should be covered in those testcases.
   No PR should ever decrease the overall code coverage.
 * Once your code changes are done along with the testcases, submit a PR to development branch.
 Please note that all PRs are merged from feature branches to development first.
-* All PRs need to be reviewed by at least 2 Gofr developers.
+* All PRs need to be reviewed by at least 2 GoFr developers.
 They might reach out to you for any clarification.
 * Thank you for your contribution. :)

 ### GoFr Testing Policy: